Museums at Aptucxet: Summer Hours and Tour Information

 About the Museums at Aptucxet

 The Museums at Aptucxet is a 12-acre campus on the banks of the Cape Cod Canal in Bourne, Massachusetts consisting of small historical buildings, historical replicas and outdoor installations that collectively tell the story of local history from the colonial era through the 20th century.
+The Museums at Aptucxet are open for walk-in tours from Memorial Day Weekend through the first week in October on Thursdays – Saturdays 10 AM to 4 PM and Sundays noon to 3 PM.

 The main museum building is the Aptucxet Trading Post, a replica of the 17th century Pilgrim Trading Post built by Plymouth Colony in 1627 in this area to trade with the local Wampanoag people and travelling Dutch traders.